 - In indoor queues.
 You’re moving, but as you move through the queue, you’re following the same small group of people.
 You’re always breathing in the air that they’ve breathed out.
 And remember that bit about conversations – people in queues are talking.

 - On buses.
 Public transportation is another recommendation from the CDC.
-But you can be smart about it.
-A 3-minute ride on the monorail isn’t likely to be a big risk.
+But you can be smart about it if you’re more mask-averse.
+A 3-minute ride on the monorail isn’t as likely to be a big risk.
 A Skyliner car to yourself won’t be either, and even if you’re sharing it they’re well-ventilated.
 On buses, you’ll be sharing the same air with a large number of other people for 10-15 minutes or more.
 And again, they’ll be talking to each other.

 - At indoor stage shows.
 Of course, if the theater is mostly empty then your risk will be lower than if it is crowded.